VO1MRC

 19-20 June.
 Phase 5b of the 60 metre experiment.

-24 April 2004: Continuing our tradition and in spite of some setbacks and poor conditions, we succeded in contacting our sister station GB2GM at the Poldhu ARC on International Marconi Day.
+24 April 2004: Continuing our tradition and in spite of some setbacks and poor conditions, we succeeded in contacting our sister station GB2GM at the Poldhu ARC on International Marconi Day.

 07 Mar 2004 Mr Bob Lewis, VO1BL, invited to become an honorary member